One of the questions I get asked most often as a running coach is, “How can I run farther?”

 #6: Support Your Recovery

-Foam roll, stretch, get enough sleep, ice sore tissues, fuel right after your workout, etc., to nurture your tired muscles.
+To nurture your tired muscles, foam-roll, stretch, get enough sleep, ice sore tissues, and fuel up right after your workout.

 #7: Hit the Trails

-Running on softer surfaces like trails, grass, cinder, and running tracks will reduce the impact stress (ground reaction force) that your feet and legs are subjected to when you run compared with running on hard surfaces such as asphalt roads or concrete.
+Running on softer surfaces like trails, grass, cinder, and running tracks will reduce the impact stress (ground reaction force) your feet and legs are subjected to compared with running on hard surfaces like asphalt roads or concrete.

-This can reduce the risk of stress injuries when you’re increasing your mileage.
+This can reduce the risk of stress injuries as you increase weekly running mileage.

-However, if you don’t normally run on soft surfaces, you shouldn’t suddenly jump ship and start doing all of your training off-road.
+However, if you don’t usually run on soft surfaces, you shouldn’t suddenly jump ship and start doing all your training off-road.

-Ironically, this can increase the risk of injury because running on uneven surfaces such as trails and grass requires lots of stabilizing work from small muscles controlling your feet, ankles, and hips.
+Ironically, this can increase the risk of injury because running on uneven surfaces, such as trails and grass, requires a lot of stabilizing work from the small muscles controlling your feet, ankles, and hips.

 These muscles don’t have to work nearly as hard when you run on smooth surfaces like a treadmill or road, so they are prone to overuse injuries if you suddenly ramp up your mileage on uneven terrain.

-To strike a happy medium, you can gradually start incorporating more of your increased running distance on softer surfaces or do one or two trail runs per week.
+To strike a happy medium, you can gradually incorporate more of your increased running distance on softer surfaces, or do one or two trail runs per week.

-Another good option is to find running routes that enable you to take a trail or run along the grassy part of a park for a mile or two instead of running on the road.
+Another good option is to find running routes that let you take a trail or run along the grassy part of a park for a mile or two, instead of running on the road.

 In this way, you create a hybrid run with some off-road mileage and some standard road terrain, which enables your body to have a variety of stresses and strains.

-This, in turn, reduces the repetitiveness of running, which usually leads to overuse injuries.
+This, in turn, reduces the repetitive nature of running, which often leads to overuse injuries.

 #8: Replace Old Running Shoes